 Children's University Trust should aim to support all who are bullied.
 This means being alert to the effect any form of bullying can have and being especially alert to where it may have a severe impact.
-Some individuals are more likely to be the target of bullying because of the attitudes and behaviours that some have towards those who are adopted, those who are suffering from a health problem or those with caring responsibilities may be more likely to experience bullying because of difference.
+Some individuals are more likely to be the target of bullying because of the attitudes and behaviours that some have towards those who are different from themselves.
+For example, children with special educational needs or disabilities, those who are adopted, those who are suffering from a health problem or those with caring responsibilities may be more likely to experience bullying because of difference.
 Children in care that are frequently on the move may also be vulnerable because they are always the newcomer.
 These children are often the same children who might need greater support to deal with the impact of bullying, for example those who are going through a personal or family crisis.
 In addition, children with special educational needs or disabilities can often lack the social or communication skills to report such incidents so it is important that staff are alert to the potential bullying this group faces and that their mechanisms for reporting are accessible to all.
 There will also be a range of other local or individual factors that result in some people being more vulnerable to bullying and its impact than others.
 Being aware of this will help staff to develop strategies to prevent bullying from happening.
 It will also help the Trust be alert to those who may be severely affected when it does occur.